How To Make Apricot Jam | No Pectin Recipe

 I am the type of person who thinks, what did people do before pectin?

 And then I figure out that thing.
 In this case, it’s the pectin for jam-making.
 Before the use of store-bought pectin, they used citric acid.
 To gain the benefits of citric acid, we are using lemon juice as our source.
-All fruits have a bit of pectin in them naturally apricots are a low pectin fruit.
+All fruits have a bit of natural pectin in them and apricots are a low pectin fruit.
 Using the lemon juice in this recipe will help to lower the pH of the jam mixture.
 The result is a “set” jam consistency.

 Now using lemon juice or pectin does not help with the shelf life of the jam.
 It is merely used to “set” the jam.
 Whether you choose to water can this recipe or hot pack it, if done properly, that will ensure the shelf life of your jam.